All UK citizens living out of the UK for 15 years or less can still vote in all UK elections. Let’s make our votes count!

 For information on voting in Northern Ireland, please click here.

-I voted in the 2016 referendum and/or 2017 General Election.
+I voted in the 2016 referendum, 2017 General Election and/or 2018 European Elections.
 Am I still registered?

 Overseas voters cannot assume they are registered and in many cases you have to renew their registration every year.
 You can check by simply contacting your local Electoral Office.
 If required, you can renew your registration by filling in the same online form, or by contacting your local Electoral Registration Office to request that your registration be renewed.